tyh835/PyJam/README.md

 - `--s3`: create records to point to S3 hosted website with corresponding domain name.
 NOTE: bucket name must be the same as domain name.

 - `--cf`: create records to point a CloudFront distribution.
 NOTE: distribution CNAME must point to the domain name.

+`jam setup certificate` - Create and configure an ACM certificate to use for CloudFront distribution.
+Works with Route53 issued domain names.

 `jam setup cloudfront` - Create and configure a CloudFront distribution to cache a S3 hosted static website.